 The social media graduate certificate is a tremendous opportunity for working professionals to learn skills and gain insight to assist in their careers.
-The professional certificate includes four courses that can be completed two semesters.
+The professional certificate includes four courses that can be completed in two semesters.

 All students enrolled in the certificate program will gain an introduction to various social media platforms as well as new areas in mass communication technologies and techniques.